 Just months after the Uluru Statement from the Heart was read to the nation, the Australian Government rejected the proposal for a referendum to establish a national Indigenous advisory body.
-Co-editor of Griffith Review 60 Sandra Phillips joins contributors Stan Grant, Bruce Pascoe and Megan Davis to address the ravages of more than 200 years of largely unresolved disputes, and discuss the need for Australia to hear and act on the voices of its First Nations people.
+Griffith Review founding editor Julianne Schultz joins co-editor Sandra Phillips and contributors Stan Grant, Bruce Pascoe and Megan Davis to address the ravages of more than 200 years of largely unresolved disputes, and discuss the need for Australia to hear and act on the voices of its First Nations people.

 Presented with Griffith Review.